Les Enfants des néons

-The Neon Children (French: Les Enfants des néons) is a 1991 Franco-Algerian film directed by filmmaker Brahim Tsaki, shot around the late 1980s and early 1990s.
+Les Enfants des néons (in English: The Neon Children) is a 1990 Franco-Algerian film directed by filmmaker Brahim Tsaki, shot around the late 1980s and early 1990s.
 The film deals with the lives of young Maghrebians in a suburban housing project, exploring their friendships and social struggles (exclusion, scavenging for materials, and conflicted romantic relationships).

 Synopsis

 In a large suburban housing project live Djamel, a young metal scavenger, and Karim, his mute companion.
-Their daily life revolves around collecting discarded materials and surviving on resourcefulness.
-One night, Djamel rescues Claude, a student attacked in the street, sparking a fragile romantic relationship complicated by Najet’s jealousy and the social and cultural divides that separate them.
-The film alternates between friendship, hope, and disillusionment, painting a poetic and social portrait of suburban life.
+Their daily lives are punctuated by scavenging for scrap materials and resourcefulness.
+They do nothing but collect materials.
+One night, Djamel saves Claude, a student being attacked in the street, creating tension with his girlfriend, Najet, and highlighting the social and cultural divides between them.
+The film is a sweeping portrait of friendship, hope, and disillusionment set in the suburbs.